Lima Memorial Health System Logo

 BACK TO TOP

 Reviewed By: Neil Grossman, MD, MetroWest Radiology Associates, Framingham, MA.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Internal review and update on 02/04/2024 by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
+Editorial update 05/22/2024.

 ADAM Quality Logo